warbe-maker/VBA-Component-Management/README.md

 - **Synchronize** the VB-Project of two Workbooks
 - **Manage** _Hosted Common&nbsp;Components_

-Also see the [Programmatically updating Excel VBA code][2] post for this subject.
+Also see the [Programmatic-ally updating Excel VBA code][2] post for this subject.

 ## Disambiguation